FAQs on CloudWatch supported protocols

 What if I am already on the latest AWS SDK version, but my open sourced solution does not support JSON or CBOR?

 You must change your SDK version to a previous version.
-See How do I get started with the newer protocols for CloudWatch? for how to get started with the newer protocols for CloudWatch and select a version lower than listed.
-If you change your AWS SDK to the previous version, your CloudWatch APIs will use the AWS query protocol.
+See the How do I get started with the newer protocols for CloudWatch? section and select a version lower than listed.
+If you change your AWS SDK to the previous version, your CloudWatch APIs will use the AWS Query protocol.

 What regions are supported for AWS JSON and CBOR protocols used in CloudWatch APIs